 13. Restaurante Abadia do Porto

 This restaurant was recommended to us by our Uber driver.
-It sounded like a great place to try traditional Portuguese dishes so we decided to give them a try.
+He described it as one of the best Porto restaurants to try traditional Portuguese dishes so we decided to give them a try.

 As we suspected, Restaurante Abadia do Porto is a great place to have bacalhau.
 This grilled codfish “a Lagareiro” was delicious.
 Lagareiro refers to a style of grilling or roasting fish or octopus, then generously dressing it with extra virgin olive oil.